ibm-cloud-docs/discovery-data/connector-sharepoint-onprem-cloud.md

 ## Data source requirements
 {: #connector-sharepoint-onprem-cloud-reqs}

+In addition to the [data source requirements](/docs/discovery-data?topic=discovery-data-sources#public-requirements) for all managed deployments, your SharePoint OnPrem data source must meet the following requirements:

 - You can connect to a SharePoint 2013, 2016, or 2019 on-premises data source.
 - The user ID must have `SiteCollection Administrator` permission and be able to access all of the sites and lists that they want to crawl.